CESNET/Nemea-Supervisor/README.md

 ------------------

 Here is the list of arguments the program accepts:
-- f FILE or --config-file=FILE - xml file with initial configuration (the only mandatory parameter)
+- `-f FILE` or `--config-file=FILE` - xml file with initial configuration (the only mandatory parameter)
-- L PATH or --logs-path=PATH - optional path to Supervisor logs directory (see more information about logs in the section "Log files")
+- `-L PATH` or `--logs-path=PATH` - optional path to Supervisor logs directory (see more information about logs in the section "Log files")
-- s SOCKET or --daemon-socket=SOCKET - optional path to unix socket used for communication with supervisor client (default /tmp/daemon_supervisor.sock)
+- `-s SOCKET` or `--daemon-socket=SOCKET` - optional path to unix socket used for communication with supervisor client (default /tmp/daemon_supervisor.sock)
-- v or --verbose - optional verbose flag used for enabling printing stats about messages and CPU usage to "supervisor_log_statistics" file in logs directory (more about these stats down below) // TODO context
+- `-v` or `--verbose` - optional verbose flag used for enabling printing stats about messages and CPU usage to "supervisor_log_statistics" file in logs directory (more about these stats down below) // TODO context
-- d or --daemon - flag used for running Supervisor as a process in background
+- `-d` or `--daemon` - flag used for running Supervisor as a process in background
-- h or --help - program prints help and terminates
+- `-h` or `--help` - program prints help and terminates